Ndivhoniswani/Machine-Learning-Classification-Model/README.md

 This project yields a sophisticated standard yield prediction model, boasting an exceptional 96% R-squared score and a low RMSE of 0.05%.
 This powerful tool can estimate potential crop yields based on various agricultural factors, empowering farmers and stakeholders with valuable insights to optimize crop production and profitability.

 ### Recommendation
+To mitigate customer churn in the telecom company, consider implementing proactive measures tailored to enhance customer satisfaction and loyalty.
+Here are some recommendations:

+- Create personalized communication
+- Service quality improvement
+- Customer experience enhancement

 ### Usage
 - Run the ipynb file: Regression Project.ipynb